Going away? Don’t forget what you’re leaving behind says Teri Wells

 Assuming that you have requested leave and it has been granted:

-- If you are going to be away for a day or two, it is acceptable for you to approach potential “stand in/s” but do not do so with the wrong attitude or preconceived notion that they will just agree.
+It is acceptable for you to approach potential “stand in/s” but do not do so with the wrong attitude or preconceived notion that they will just agree.
 Consider that they might not have spare capacity as a result of looming deadlines, increased workload as a result of absenteeism in their department, health reasons and so on.

-If you are going to be away for a longer period
+If you are going to be away for a longer period:

-- Sit down with your manager and make a list of what they require or are likely to need in your absence.
+- Sit down with your executive and make a list of what they require or are likely to need in your absence.
 Remember to include the diary so that preparation for meetings is included (add the things that your manager has no idea you do for him/her on a daily basis).

 - Assess the skills levels required to meet the requirements and employees that you are aware of who could assist.
 Whilst a receptionist will be perfectly capable of screening calls, they may not be qualified to produce a spreadsheet, make travel reservations etc.

-- Your manager should then approach the manager of the potential assistant/s and request their help for the duration of your absence.
+- Your executive should then approach the manager of the potential assistant/s and request their help for the duration of your absence.
 This gives the assistant/s manager an opportunity to clarify what is needed and speak to their assistant/s to determine their capacity to take on the added responsibility.
 If agreement is reached with the manager, it means they will be fully aware that their assistant might not be available immediately when they call.

-- Once the managers have agreed, you may then approach the assistant/s with a full brief of what is required.
+- Once the executives have agreed, you may then approach the assistant/s with a full brief of what is required.
 Remember they are assisting you (doing you a favour) and making your manager’s life easier while you are away so be explicit and provide them with everything they could possibly need.
 Don’t expect them to sit and take notes – you make notes, checklists, contact lists etc before you meet with them.
 Rather, give them more than they need to assist them to function as efficiently as possible and not waste precious time searching for information.

 On your return to work